Bacteria make vitamin B12

 Based on the fact that bacteria make all vitamn B12, I wondered if I could add B12 making bacteria, as well as probiotics, when I make yogurt, and get a higher B12 content.

-The easiest approach seemed to be finding a cheese with a high B12 content, then adding bits of it to my yogurt mix.
+The easiest approach seemed to be finding a cheese with a high B12 content, then adding bits my yogurt mix.

 Most promising was Emmentaler, first made in the Swiss city of Emmental.
 This Swiss cheese has 4.4 mcg of B12 in a serving.
-That’s not a lot, but on the other hand perhaps the bacteria, being live, will live on in my body to make enough B12 for my body to withstand the stress of Wells Fargo attacking my home.
+That’s not a lot, but on the other hand perhaps the bacteria, being alive, will live on in my body to make enough B12 for me to withstand the stress of Wells Fargo attacking my home.

 Not surprisingly strains of this bacteria have been modified enough to be patented for industrial production of vitamin B12.
-My feeling is that the cheese has the unadulterated bacteria.
+My feeling is that Swiss cheese has the unadulterated bacteria.

 Swiss Cheese Works